 Staff recommends approval of the project with a condition.
 The proposed infill project appears generally to be in keeping with the Standards for New Construction outlined in the Guidelines.
-Staff recommends that approval be condition on the brackets of the cornice aligning with the second-floor windows.
+Staff recommends that approval be conditioned on the cornice brackets being located to frame each window, not spaced equidistantly across the cornice as is currently proposed.